 The conservation activities that will be required under the Fort Ord HCP have not yet been finalized, as the HCP is still in draft form.
 The funds necessary for each landowner to carry out the conservation efforts outlined in the HCP are not finalized either.
-This analysis assumes that the annual future costs to UC of carrying out the actions required under the HCP will be approximately similar to the average annual cost of carrying out actions required under the HMP because the costs of carrying out actions required under the HMP are the best data currently available.
+This analysis assumes that the annual future costs to UC of carrying out the actions required under the HCP will be approximately similar to the average annual cost of carrying out actions required under the HMP because the costs of carrying out actions required under the HMP because the costs of carrying out actions required under the HMP because the costs of carrying out actions required under the HMP are the best data currently available.
 Note that this estimate is made to approximate the economic impacts of spineflower conservation on the land owned by UC for the purposes of this report only and should not be used to predict the budgetary needs of UC in the future.
 The approximate annual cost to UC of conserving the spineflower, including removal of invasive plant species and implementation of measures to avoid damaging the spineflower when doing road and trail maintenance, is expected to be approximately \$74,000.
-Therefore, total future costs to conserve the spineflower on UC lands is anticipated to be \$1.5 million in undiscounted dollars.
+Therefore, the total future cost to conserve the spineflower on UC lands is anticipated to be \$1.48 million in undiscounted dollars.